mleggett25/Credit_Risk_Analysis/README.md

 ![Balanced Random Forest Classifier](Resources/brfc.PNG)

-- The balance accuracy score is 79%.
+- The balanced accuracy score is 79%.
 - The precision score for high_risk is 4% with a sensitivity score of 67%.
 - The precision score for low_risk is 100% with a sensitivity score of 91%.
 - Overall, the precision score is 99% with a sensitivity score of 91%.